jpfairbanks/SemanticModels.jl/README.md

 You should start exploring the notebooks in the examples folder.
 These notebooks are represented in jupytext format, and are stored as julia programs you can run at the repl or in the notebook interface after installing the jupytext plugin for jupyter.

-1. Model augmentation: an example script `examples/agentgraft.jl` shows how to augment an agent based simulation to add new modeling components using an API for changing models at the semantic level.
+1. Model augmentation: an example script `examples/decorations/graphs.jl` shows how to augment an agent based simulation to add new modeling components using an API for changing models at the semantic level.

-2. Model Representations: SemanticModels supports extracting knowledge graph representations of scripts.
-See the `examples/agenttypes2.jl` notebook for a demonstration.
+2. Model Representations: SemanticModels supports extracting diagram representations of scripts and creating scripts from wiring diagram representations.
+See the `examples/petri/malaria.ipynb` notebook for a demonstration, as well as expanding on model augmentation by combining and composing models to build a more complex simulation.

 There are scripts in the folder `SemanticModels/bin` which provide command line access to some functionality of the